sbellem/qtee/qtee.md

 ### Root of Trust with PUFs
 [Physical Unclonable Functions](https://en.wikipedia.org/wiki/Physical_unclonable_function) are arguably the current best hope to protect against physical attacks aimed at extracting secret keys (root of trust).
-That being said, PUFs are an active area of research where new PUFs design are proposed and existing designs are broken.
-Hence, research is needed to better understand the limitations of PUFs in the context of TEEs.
+That being said, PUFs are an active area of research where new PUF designs are proposed and existing designs are broken.
+Hence, active research is vital to better understand the benefits and limitations of PUFs in the context of TEEs.

-The first PUFs was presented in the PhD thesis titled [Physical one-way functions](https://dspace.mit.edu/handle/1721.1/45499), by Ravikanth Srinivasa Pappu.
+The first PUF was presented in the PhD thesis titled [Physical one-way functions](https://dspace.mit.edu/handle/1721.1/45499), by Ravikanth Srinivasa Pappu.

 Not sure where it's best to start, but perhaps this article (if you have access):
 [Physical unclonable functions](https://www.nature.com/articles/s41928-020-0372-5) by [Yansong Gao](https://www.nature.com/articles/s41928-020-0372-5#auth-Yansong-Gao-Aff1-Aff2), [Said F. Al-Sarawi](https://www.nature.com/articles/s41928-020-0372-5#auth-Said_F_-Al_Sarawi-Aff3) & [Derek Abbott](https://www.nature.com/articles/s41928-020-0372-5#auth-Derek-Abbott-Aff4)